industrial-edge/livetwin-earthquake-detection/docs/Installation.md

 ### Databus configuration
 1) Go to the "My Installed Apps" section of the Industrial Edge Management System.
-2) Click on the "IE Databus" application item.
+2) Click on the "IE Databus" application icon.
 3) Click on the "Update Configuration" button, new configuration file appears.
 4) Select you edge device and click on "Launch Configurator", Databus Configuration window appears.